brownd1978/KinKal_to_UPS/README.md

 * Add an option to add additional qualifiers to the KinKal product
 * Is it OK that the names build_prof, build_debug are hard coded?
 If not, we can make options to define them.
 * Should I add an option to make tar files for installation on cvmfs?
+* What additional checks for corner cases are needed?
+* I need to roll up the return statuses to one overall exit status and update the exit message.
 * What else?